 4. Introduce strong colors through accessories

-'Accessories area great way of testing colors in your home – cushions (opens in new tab), throws (opens in new tab), bed linen (opens in new tab) and towels (opens in new tab) are an easy way of seeing what you really love.
+'Accessories area great way of testing colors in your home – cushions, throws, bed linen and towels are an easy way of seeing what you really love.

 Table linen too – ours is available in an array of colors and patterns – perfect for layering up and creating your own personal style.'

 5. Choose muted strong colors to decorate with

 'A blue grey like ‘TG blue’ or a soft green like ‘Tuscan Olive’ works brilliantly with strong color where white can look too stark.
 It also lends a more classical air to a more contemporary, pure mix.'

 6. Does it work on a mood board?

 'If it works in proportion on a mood board – it will work in your room and don’t forget to use nature/fashion/art and architecture as your inspiration – it will give you confidence.'